 People were struggling in different ways with mental illness and drug addiction.
 They were the real threads.
 They were the biographies that people were bringing to this process of reentry, of this transition from prison to community.

 WATKINS: You have this concept I was struck by of human frailty, which really seems to be where we get into what is the ethical concern of the book, because you've spoken about wanting to have a more granular understanding of people's lives.
-Could you explain a bit more about what you mean by this concept of human frailty and how it plays into people becoming involved with the criminal justice system and incarcerated?
+Could you explain a bit more about what you mean by this concept and how it plays into people becoming involved with the criminal justice system and incarcerated?